WTC Cortlandt station: MTA rebuild

 The MTA gained control of the Cortlandt Street station's reconstruction project in 2015.
 However, in January 2017, an independent engineer for the MTA said that the station's reopening could potentially be pushed back due to disagreements with station contractor Judlau Contracting.
 At that time, the MTA had spent $800,000 per month on the project, but it would need to spend four times as much money in order to meet the projected August 2018 deadline.
 The PANYNJ agreed to grant the MTA "full access" to the Cortlandt Street station in June 2017 once the temporary World Trade Center PATH entrance was demolished and the station's foundation was poured.
 The renovation included new Americans with Disabilities Act-compliant entrances with elevators, track-intrusion systems, fire alarms, Help Points, CCTV cameras, countdown clocks and air conditioning.
 A $1 million text-based marble mural by Ann Hamilton was installed in the station.

 By September 2017, much of the communications, power, and ventilation infrastructure was being installed, but contractor work and Port Authority utility relocation were significantly delayed.
 According to the MTA's Capital Program Oversight Committee, the contractor had to more than double its productivity to ensure an October 2018 opening, with substantial completion in December 2018.
 In April 2018, several news sources affirmed the possible reopening date of October 2018.
 By June, the station wiring was complete, architectural finishes and turnstiles were being installed, and elevators and escalators were being installed.
 Station name signs with the text "World Trade Center" were being installed along the platform walls by August 2018.
 The reconstruction of the station ultimately cost $181 million, up from earlier projections of $158 million and $101 million.
 At that point, the television station WCBS-TV estimated that over a million trains had passed through the station without stopping.

 On September 7, 2018, several news sources reported that the station would reopen the next day in time for the seventeenth anniversary of the attacks.
 The following day, the station reopened with a ceremony.
 A new name, "WTC Cortlandt", was chosen for the station because of its location under the World Trade Center, in addition to paying homage to its historic name of Cortlandt Street.
 However, work on the station had yet to be complete.
 As of September 2018, the MTA still had to complete the art on the northbound platform's wall, replace temporary ceilings, floodproof the station, and complete the north end of the station.
 The MTA projected that the work would be substantially complete by the end of December 2018.
-As of July 2019, the station's reconstruction was 95% complete but some work remained to be done.
+As late as 2019, the station's reconstruction was 95% complete.